kaikai581/kaikais-git-blog/_posts/2018-11-06-mixture-model-with-kda.md

 The wrong sign component is easily measured if a magnetic field is applied to the detectors.
 However, since NOvA detectors are not magnetized, it becomes very difficult to estimate the wrong sign background.

+### Wrong Sign Classification

+My colleagues have been looking into this problem and made impressive achievements.
+For example, one of the methods is to train a classifier with engineered features that best separates wrong sign from signal.
+The algorithm used here is the very popular one in high energy physics, the Boosted Decision Tree (BDT).
+Here is the result from ROOT's TMVA multivariate analysis package.

 ### References

 [^1]: Peter Hall and Xiao-Hua Zhou, Ann.
 Statist.
 Volume 31, Number 1 (2003), 201-224.